ablael19/Abla-E/README.md

 # 👋 Hi, I'm Abla — Data Scientist & Industrial Engineer

 Welcome to my portfolio!
 I specialize in building end-to-end machine learning solutions, combining technical skill with business insight.
+Below are some of my most recent projects — a small sample from a broader body of work across data science, analytics, and optimization.

 ---